 Delete users

-Deleting a single user
+Delete a single user

-To delete a specific user you must perform the following:
+To delete a specific user, you must perform the following:

 1. Get instance of the user manager.